p2sr/Portal2SpeedrunMod/README.md

 0. Note: for now, this mod is for Windows and Linux users only.
 Sorry, Mac users :/ Also, make sure you have original game (Portal 2, duh) installed on Steam.
 1. Download newest release archive from [releases tab](https://github.com/p2sr/Portal2SpeedrunMod/releases).
 Do **NOT** download the repository: it contains uncompiled version of plugin and resource files, so it most likely won't work (if even launch) properly.
 2. Unzip `Portal 2 Speedrun Mod` folder into `sourcemods` directory (its default location is `Steam/steamapps/sourcemods/`).
-3. Restart Steam by going to the top left under steam then selecting exit.
+3. Restart Steam by going to the top left under Steam then selecting Exit.
 4. A new game, called "Portal 2 Speedrun Mod" should appear in your library.

 ## Currently implemented modes